TILDE-Q: A Transformation Invariant Loss Function for Time-Series Forecasting: Related Work

 \subsection{Time-Series Forecasting}

-There are many methods for time-series forecasting from traditional ones, such as ARIMA model~\citep{Box15} and hidden markov model~\citep{Pesaran04} to recent deep learning models.
+Many time-series forecasting methods are available, ranging from traditional models, such as ARIMA model~\citep{Box15} and hidden Markov model~\citep{Pesaran04}, to recent deep learning models.
 In this section, we briefly describe the recent deep learning models for time-series forecasting.
-Starting with the huge success of the recurrent neural networks (RNNs)~\citep{Clevert16,Li18,Yu17}, researchers have developed novel deep learning architectures, improving forecasting performance.
-To effectively capture long-term dependency, which is a weakness of RNNs, \citet{Stoller20} have proposed convolutional neural networks (CNNs).
+Motivated by the huge success of recurrent neural networks (RNNs)~\citep{Clevert16,Li18,Yu17}, many novel deep learning architectures have been developed for improving forecasting performance.
+To effectively capture long-term dependency, which is a limitation of RNNs, \citet{Stoller20} have proposed convolutional neural networks (CNNs).
 However, it is required to stack lots of the same CNNs to capture long-term dependency~\citep{Zhou21informer}.
-Attention-based approaches have been another popular research direction in time-series forecasting, including Transformer~\citep{Vaswawni17} and Informer~\citep{Zhou21informer}.
-Although the attention-based models effectively capture temporal dependencies, they require high computational cost and often struggle to find proper temporal information~\citep{Wu21autoformer}.
-To cope with the problem, \citet{Wu21autoformer,Zhou21FEDformer} utilize the input decomposition method that helps models better encode appropriate information.
-The other state-of-the-art models adopt neural memory networks~\citep{Kaiser17, Sukhbaatar15, Madotto18, Lee22}, which refer to historical data stored in memory to generate meaningful representation.
+Attention-based models, including Transformer~\citep{Vaswawni17} and Informer~\citep{Zhou21informer}, have been another popular research direction in time-series forecasting.
+Although these models effectively capture temporal dependencies, they incur high computational costs and often struggle to obtain appropriate temporal information~\citep{Wu21autoformer}.
+To cope with the problem, \citet{Wu21autoformer,Zhou21FEDformer} have adopted the input decomposition method, which helps models better encode appropriate information.
+Other state-of-the-art models adopt neural memory networks~\citep{Kaiser17, Sukhbaatar15, Madotto18, Lee22}, which refer to historical data stored in the memory to generate meaningful representation.